clvrai/Representation-Learning-by-Learning-to-Count/README.md

 As part of the implementation series of [Joseph Lim's group at USC](http://csail.mit.edu/~lim), our motivation is to accelerate (or sometimes delay) research in the AI community by promoting open-source projects.
 To this end, we implement state-of-the-art research papers, and publicly share them with concise reports.
 Please visit our [group github site](https://github.com/gitlimlab) for other projects.

-This project is implemented by [Shao-Hua Sun](http://shaohua0116.github.io) and the codes have been reviewed by --- before being published.
+This project is implemented by [Shao-Hua Sun](http://shaohua0116.github.io) and the codes have been reviewed by Te-Lin Wu before being published.

 ## Descriptions
 This project is a [Tensorflow](https://www.tensorflow.org/) implementation of [Representation Learning by Learning to Count](https://arxiv.org/abs/1708.06734).
 This paper proposes a novel framework for representation learning, where we are interested in learning good representations of visual content, by utilizing the concept of counting visual primitives.